fregu856/2D_detection/README.md

 - - $ apt-get install sudo
 - - $ apt-get install wget
 - - $ sudo apt-get install libopencv-dev python-opencv
+- Commit changes to the image (otherwise, the installed packages will be removed at exit!).